Diabetes Questions for the Provider

 How do you decide which medications to prescribe (oral agents versus insulin), and why did you choose them?

-Should my loved one have a Glucagon emergency kit at home/on hand?
+Should a Glucagon emergency kit be available at home or on hand?

-Should they get a medical alert bracelet or pendant?
+Is a medical alert bracelet or pendant recommended?

 Do you recommend connecting with a Diabetes Educator?

-What other healthcare appointments should we make and how often? (eyes, feet, dental)
+What other healthcare appointments should be made and how often? (eyes, feet, dental)

 Feet